Late payment of fees

 Please remember that the financial hold will only be removed once the payment has been processed by UBC.
 Payment processing times vary depending on how you paid.

 Interest will be charged at a rate of prime plus 6% per annum.
-Interest is charged on all outstanding amounts that are past due and is calculated toward the end of each month and will not exceed 60% per annum.
+Interest is charged on all outstanding amounts that are past due and is calculated toward the end of each month.
+Anything else in this section notwithstanding, any amounts charged as penalties for the late payment of fees and accounts (including the Interest Penalty and the processing fee) will not exceed 60% per annum.

 How to calculate interest charged